willviles/lux-oauth2/README.md

 ## Usage
 Lux OAuth2 has been built with extension in mind.
 More grant types will soon be available out-of-the-box, along with details of how to define your own custom grant types.

-**Currently however, Lux OAuth2 only supports a `password` with `refresh_token` grant type flow.**
+**Currently, Lux OAuth2 only supports a `password` with `refresh_token` grant type flow.**

 ### 1. Database
-Firstly, ready your database with the right tables and columns.
-The models listed below are required.
+Ready your database with the required models listed below.
 Check out the [example app](https://github.com/willviles/lux-oauth2/tree/master/examples/barebones-oauth2) for more guidance.

 - `user`
 ([Model](https://github.com/willviles/lux-oauth2/blob/master/examples/barebones-oauth2/app/models/user.js) | [Migration](https://github.com/willviles/lux-oauth2/blob/master/examples/barebones-oauth2/db/migrate/2017050218012870-create-users.js))